 Remember - statistics are averages based on large numbers of patients.
 They cannot predict exactly what will happen to you.
 No two patients are exactly alike and response to treatment also varies from one person to another.

 You should feel free to ask your doctor about your outlook, but even they can't tell you for sure what will happen.
-You may hear your doctor use the term 5 year survival.
-This relates to the number of people in research who were still alive 5 years after diagnosis.
-Doctors follow what happens to people for 5 years after treatment in any research study.
-This is because there is only a small chance that pancreatic cancer will come back more than 5 years after treatment.
-Doctors do not like to say these people are cured because there is that small chance.
-So the term 5 year survival is used instead.
+You may hear your doctor use the term 1 year survival or 5 year survival for example.
+This relates to the proportion of people who are alive 1 or 5 years after diagnosis.
+Doctors use these statistics to compare how well different treatments work.

 As with many other types of cancer, the outcome depends on how advanced your cancer is when it is diagnosed.
 In other words, it depends on the stage of your pancreatic cancer.
 Generally speaking, pancreatic cancer diagnosed early will have a better outlook than pancreatic cancer diagnosed when it is advanced.

 One reason for the poor outlook of pancreatic cancer is that it is often diagnosed late.
 By the time someone has symptoms, goes to their doctor and is diagnosed, the disease is very often quite advanced.
-Only about 10 to 20 out of every 100 diagnosed (10 to 20%) are suitable for surgery.
+Only about 10 to 20 out of every 100 people (10 to 20%) can have surgery.